The first moment of quadratic twists of modular $L$-functions: Introduction

 \section{Introduction}

 The study of moments of $L$-functions is of much interest to researchers in number theory due to its fruitful applications.
 One example is that Bump-Friedberg-Hoffstein \cite{Bump-F-H} and Murty-Murty \cite{Murty-Murty} independently proved $L'(\frac{1}{2},E \otimes \chi_d) \neq 0$ for infinitely many fundamental discriminants $d$ with $d<0$, where $E$ is a modular elliptic curve with root number $1$ over $\mathbb{Q}$ and $\chi_d (\cdot) := \left(\frac{d}{\cdot} \right)$ denotes the Kronecker symbol.
-The method of their work is to investigate moments of the derivative of quadratic twists of modular $L$-functions.
-Their result verifies the assumption of Kolyvagin's theorem \cite{Kolyvagin} on the Birch-Swinnerton-Dyer conjecture, where it was proven that if the Hasse-Weil $L$-function $L(s,E)$ does not vanish at the center point $s =\frac{1}{2}$, then the group of rational points of $E$ is finite, \textit{provided} that there exists a quadratic character $\chi_d$ with $d<0$ such that $L(s,E \otimes \chi_d)$ has a simple zero at the central point and such that $\chi_d(p) = 1 $ for every $p $ that divides the conductor of $E$.
+The method of their works is to investigate moments of the derivative of quadratic twists of modular $L$-functions.
+Their celebrated results successfully verify the assumption in Kolyvagin's theorem \cite{Kolyvagin} on the Birch-Swinnerton-Dyer conjecture, where it was proven that if the Hasse-Weil $L$-function $L(s,E)$ does not vanish at the central point $s =\frac{1}{2}$, then the group of rational points of $E$ is finite, \textit{provided} that there exists a quadratic character $\chi_d$ with $d<0$ such that $L(s,E \otimes \chi_d)$ has a simple zero at the central point and such that $\chi_d(p) = 1 $ for every $p $ that divides the conductor of $E$.